virejdasani/MeetingAssistant/README.md

 <img alt="Meeting Assistant" src="https://github.com/virejdasani/MeetingAssistant/blob/master/Assets/meetingAssistantBanner.png?raw=true" height="200px" />

 ## Meeting Assistant is an open source, free app that helps you join recurring online meetings with ease.
+With Meeting Assistant, you can bring all your online meeting links to one place from where you can join meetings with a simple click of a button!

 ![MeetingAssistantScreenshot](https://github.com/virejdasani/MeetingAssistant/blob/master/Assets/meetingAssistantSC.png?raw=true)